 The Pre-campaign JS code applies the event and attributes dynamically to your website before the campaign gets executed.
 This means that you can apply the custom codes to your website before creating variations or experiences out of it.
 This code triggers the conditions on both the campaign and the metric pages.
 Therefore, triggering the custom codes via the pre-campaign JS code to your website will not work if done on the same campaign where you want to create variations or experiences.
 To overcome this, you may parallelly create a VWO Deploy campaign to deploy the custom codes to your website dynamically.

 To apply the custom code via the Pre-Campaign JS option, access VWO Editor > Code Editor > Campaign JS/CSS, and paste the custom attribute/custom event code snippet under the Pre-Campaign JS section.

 - Adding as Post-Campaign JS Code

 Access VWO Editor > Code Editor > Campaign JS/CSS, and paste the custom attribute / custom event code snippet under the Post-Campaign JS section.
-This code triggers the conditions on the campaign pages only.
+This code triggers on the campaign pages only.